Lavender Butter Cookies Recipe

 The aphrodisiac power of lavender

-Lavender is symbolic of romance and it is also an aphrodisiac of historic repute.
-Learn more about the aphrodisiac powers of lavender.
-In addition to a reputation as aphrodisiac, lavender is also noted for helping to improve sleep.
-And it also shows potential in reducing blood pressure.
-(See Jill’s recipe notes for some of her other favorite culinary uses for dried lavender flowers.
-Just be sure you purchase culinary lavender, meaning that it’s lavender that has been expressly packaged for use in cooking.)
+Lavender is symbolic of romance as well as an aphrodisiac food. and it is also an aphrodisiac of historic repute.
+Lavender is also noted for helping to improve sleep.
+And, interestingly, it also shows the potential in reducing blood pressure.
+(See Jill’s recipe notes for some of her other favorite culinary uses for dried lavender flowers.)

 Ingredients